Psychological Services Center

-The Psychological Services Center (PSC) at the University of Alaska Anchorage (UAA) is the training clinic for graduate students in the MS Clinical Psychology Program and the Joint PhD Program in Clinical-Community Psychology.
+The Psychological Services Center (PSC) at the University of Alaska Anchorage (UAA) is the training clinic for graduate students in the MS Clinical Psychology Program and the PhD Program in Clinical-Community Psychology.

 The Psychological Services Center Director is Dr. Grant Sasse.

 Counseling is provided for families and individuals in an atmosphere sensitive to culture and ethnicity.
 People are seen for many reasons from a curiosity about one's own potential to concerns such as anxiety, depression, stress, loss, and relationship difficulties.

 Client privacy and confidentiality is observed.
 Students are welcomed in the UAA PSC but clients do not need to be affiliated with UAA to receive services.
 Because this is a training clinic that is closed on weekends, holidays, and school breaks, the Psychological Services Center is generally not a good match for people who have severe crises.

 The UAA PSC clinicians are graduate master and doctoral students who are supervised by licensed psychologists.
 All services available are confidential and meet the ethical guidelines established by the American Psychological Association and HIPAA (the Health Information Portability and Accountability Act).